Cawfree/react-native-threads/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.RNThreadPackage;` to the imports at the top of the file
+  - Add `import com.reactnativethreads.RNThreadPackage;` to the imports at the top of the file
   - Add `new RNThreadPackage(mReactNativeHost)` to the list returned by the `getPackages()` method
   - Also note that only the official react native modules are available from your threads (vibration, fetch, etc...).
 To include additional native modules in your